jaspector

 County FAQ states permits are required for many building, structural, trade, and safety-related projects in unincorporated Jefferson County

-Typical processing time is Not posted for county building permits; Planning advises applicants to discuss requests with staff before submittal.
+Building permit processing times in unincorporated Jefferson County, MO typically run Not posted for county building permits; Planning advises applicants to discuss requests with staff before submittal.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Jefferson County, MO.
 The following work is generally exempt: Decks not exceeding 200 square feet, not over 30 inches above grade, not attached to a dwelling, and not serving the required exit door; Fences not over 8 feet high; Gas or electric hot water heater replacement; One-story detached accessory structures not over 200 square feet; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Prefabricated swimming pools less than 24 inches deep; Retaining walls not over 6 feet high unless supporting a surcharge; Sidewalks and driveways not more than 30 inches above adjacent grade and not over a basement or story below; Swings and playground equipment accessory to a one- or two-family dwelling; Certain tanks, awnings, minor repairs, and emergency repairs filed the next business day where applicable.
+When in doubt, confirm with the local building department before starting work.